Powder Valley Poodles is a breeding kennel devoted to raising the best puppies possible for families, individuals and as working dogs.

 Guardian-care dogs in our breeding program must have a secure yard and an owner who is home most of the time.
 Someone working an eight hour, 5 day a week job would not be suitable.

-- We pay for all routine medical costs and anything related to breeding.
+- We pay for anything related to breeding.

 - The foster owner agrees to pay for food, toys, beds and grooming.

 - We provide all initial supplies: crate, beds, food, leash, collar, microchip, toys, etc.